ShiriGlam/FooBook/README.md

 Built as a powerful clone of Facebook – but better 😎
 This platform combines modern web technologies with thoughtful design and intelligent backend architecture to deliver a real-time, engaging, and safe social experience.

+Note: The server is in the repository: "fooServer"
 ---

 ## ✨ Key Highlights